 - Visit the Apple Store in Middletown East.

 Being one of the megacities in the United States, New York is of course expensive in many ways.
 If you want to take a budget-friendly trip, these are a few pointers to keep note of:

 - Skip the cab and pick the nearest Subway, Metrocards will help you will all your travels so you can get one there.

 - Explore street foods and try food trucks, they are worth trying and cheap as well.

 - You can walk around as much as you please.

 - Avoid Times Square and Midtown to eat are hell expensive!
-Try East Village, Chelsea, affordable Meat Packing, instead.
+Try East Village, Chelsea, or affordable Meat Packing, instead.

 - Grab yourself a $1 pizza at the 99c pizza sign around the city.

 - Head to Century 21 to get amazing discounts found around the World Trade Centre downtown by using your international ID.